AntaresSimulatorTeam/andromede-modeling-prototype/docs/user-guide/syntax.md

 # Mathematical expressions and syntax

 An essential aspect of **Gems** is that it allows mathematical expressions (describing models) to be defined in configuration files, independently of any software or programming language.
 Mathematical expressions are represented here as human-readable equations.
-This allows a large flexibility in defining objects of optimization.
+This allows a large flexibility in defining objects of optimisation.

 ## Arithmetic operators